-Analysis of Animal Enterprise Terrorism Act
+Analysis of the Animal Enterprise Terrorism Act (AETA)

-Analysis of the Animal Enterprise Terrorism Act
+The Animal Enterprise Terrorism Act:

 The Animal Enterprise Terrorism Act pushed by animal industry groups, corporations, and the politicians that represent them ostensibly targets underground, illegal actions committed in the name of animal rights.
 It’s been in the works, in various forms, since the passage of the Animal Enterprise Protection Act in 1992: proponents say AEPA didn’t go far enough, and they need this sweeping legislation to crack down on illegal actions by underground groups like the Animal Liberation Front.